quan-thecreator/PESH-F1Tenth/quartz2/content/SLAM by Durrant 2006 Part  1.md

 [[Durrant-Whyte_Bailey_SLAM-tutorial-I.pdf|text]]
 # SLAM by Durrant 2006 Part 1
 ## Notes on the Abstract
-There appear to be several reasons why this paper is a especial industry favorite as it clearly opens with the following hooks:
+There appear to be several reasons why this paper is an especial industry favorite as it clearly opens with the following hooks:
 - targets small, mobile, embedded and low power systems of the time
 - and discusses *implementation* in a ==tutorial== format